-Chandes Dynamic Momentum Technical Analysis & Chande DMI Trading Signals
+Technical Analysis Using the Chandes Dynamic Momentum Indicator and Chande DMI Trading Signals

 Developed by Tushar Chande

-Chandes DMI is similar to Welles Wilder's RSI, however, there's one very crucial difference.
+Chandes DMI is just like Welles Wilder's RSI, however, there is one very important distinction.

 The Chande DMI is more accurate than the RSI, has less fake outs and is less Choppy